Vauxhall bus station

 Vauxhall bus station is a bus station in Vauxhall, in the London Borough of Lambeth.
 It is operated by London Buses and owned and maintained by Transport for London, and is the second busiest bus station in the city.

 The station, which is adjacent to the Vauxhall railway and tube stations, is situated on Bondway between Wandsworth Road, Kennington Road and Parry Street.

 Layout

 In 2004, bus stops were moved from outlying roads (South Lambeth Road, Wandsworth Road, Vauxhall Bridge) to a central point at the Vauxhall Cross road junction to create an improved transport interchange.

-The bus station was designed by Arup Associates.
+The bus station was designed by Arup Group.
 It incorporates two cantilevered arms that contain 167 solar panels, which provide a third of the bus station's electricity.

-The nine stands are served by Transport for London contracted operators Abellio London, Arriva London, Go-Ahead London (London Central, London General) and Tower Transit.
+The nine stands are served by Transport for London contracted operators Arriva London, London Central, London General, London Transit and Transport UK London Bus.

 Connections

-Directly south next to the bus station is Vauxhall station for London Underground Victoria line and National Rail South West Trains.
+Directly south next to the bus station is Vauxhall station for London Underground's Victoria line and South Western Railway.